danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 ## [Field Policies with Variables](#field-policies-with-variables)

 Instead of having to write a different field policy for each team of employees, it would be handy if we could provide the team to filter by to a single field policy.
-Custom field policies support variables similarly to any normal query, which we can provide as shown below:
+Field policies support variables similarly to any normal query, which we can provide as shown below:

 ```typescript
 const cache = new InMemoryCache({